 Genk’s redeveloped centre features a sustainable lighting system combining functional and decorative elements, with amber LEDs and RGB projectors enhancing ambiance, safety, and biodiversity while transforming the Grote Markt’s central square into a vibrant, green public space.

-The city centre of Genk is defined by a sequence of 3 interconnected squares: the two larger ones, the Grote Markt & Stadsplein, & the long, narrow Sint-Martinusplein, which links them.
+The city centre of Genk is defined by a sequence of 3 interconnected squares: the two larger ones, the Grote Markt and Stadsplein, and the long, narrow Sint-Martinusplein, which links them.

-The new lighting system, inaugurated end 2024, combines pole-mounted & pendant luminaires, enhancing functionality & ambience: Lighting poles are strategically placed along the square’s perimeter & pathways, with projectors mounted at heights ranging from 3.5 m to 6.7 m to illuminate pedestrian & motorized routes as well as accent features.
+The new lighting system, inaugurated end 2024, combines pole-mounted and pendant luminaires, enhancing functionality and ambience: Lighting poles are strategically placed along the square’s perimeter and pathways, with projectors mounted at heights ranging from 3.5 m to 6.7 m to illuminate pedestrian and motorized routes as well as accent features.